 Ivy Tech Community College has multiple colleges strewn throughout Indiana and the surrounding areas.
 The main Central Indiana campus is the North Meridian campus in Indianapolis.
 There, students can work at the on-campus restaurant, named 'Courses'.
 Ivy Tech's Indianapolis campus offers a variety of certificate and associate's degree programs in culinary arts.
-All of the following programs, except the associate's degree with the concentration in baking and pastry arts, can also be pursued on the Bloomington, Indiana, and Columbus, Indiana campuses.
+All of the following programs can also be pursued on the Bloomington, Indiana, campus.

 Certificate in Hospitality Administration - Certified Pastry Culinarian Concentration

 By completing this 16-credit certificate, students earn national certification as a Certified Pastry Culinarian.
 In addition to basic sanitation and first aid, human relations management and nutrition courses, students explore the basics of baking and create cakes, fillings and icings.
 They also make classic pastries and chocolates.
 Credits from this certificate can be transferred into an associate's degree program.

 Certificate in Hospitality Administration - Culinarian Certification

 This certificate leads to national accreditation as a Certified Culinarian.
 Through the 16-credit program, students learn the basics of first aid, sanitation and food theories.
 They create soups, sauces and stocks and incorporate nutrition into their meals.
 They also study baking.
 These credits can also be applied toward an associate's degree.

 Associate of Applied Science in Hospitality Administration - Culinary Arts Concentration